KevinMKang/CSC309-A1/README.md

 You will practise building an HTML web page with CSS for layout and style, and Javascript to make it dynamic, by building a profile page - either for yourself, or for a fictional character.
 All components of the page should be responsive.
 Changes made to the page during user interactions are non-persistent; refreshing the page will reset all changes.

+Read these specifications carefully, particularly **Code Specifications** at the end.
+Assignments that do not adhere to code specifications may receive a grade of 0 for functional correctness.

 ### Part 1: Navigation

 Implement a responsive navigation bar, as seen in Lab 3.
 That is, navigation links should be in a single row for larger screens, and stacked and collapsed for smaller screens (see advanced section of Lab 3).